Efficient tau-pair invariant mass reconstruction with simplified matrix element techniques: Maximum likelihood estimation

+The grid scan of the likelihood provides full map of the likelihood as a function of the $x_1$ and $x_2$ parameters.
+This allows to estimate the uncertainty of the mass reconstruction in a time-efficient way using the likelihood profile method.
+We make use of the Wilks~\cite{Wilks:1938dza} theorem, which implies that:

-The convenience of this method lies in the fact that it depends only on the value of the maximum of the likelihood.
-Therefore, it can be used without calculating the normalization factor in the likelihood.
+where $\theta$ is the reconstructed variable, $\hat\theta$ is its maximum-likelihood estimate, $\log \mathcal{L}(\hat\theta)$ is the maximum likelihood, and $\chi^2$ is the value from the $\chi^2$ distribution for 2 degrees of freedom.
+For example for confidence level of $\sim 68\%$ (which in normal distribution is equivalent to $1 \sigma$), $\chi^2$ is $2.3$ and for the confidence level $99.7\%$ ($3\sigma$) it is $9.2$.
+An advantage of this method is that it depends only on the value of the maximum of the likelihood.
+Therefore, it can be used without calculating the normalization factor.
 We use the likelihood maps to find the contour of the region with the masses of the assumed confidence level.
 An example of contour is shown in Fig. \ref{fig:likelihood}.
 The $x_{1,2}$ values are translated to the mass values using eq. \ref{mass from x-es}.
 The confidence level is spanned by the minimal and maximal values of the mass.

+As the derived confidence levels correspond to the simplified likelihood (following Sec.~\ref{subsection: likelihood separation}), we expect that they may be either over- or underestimated.
+Therefore, we propose calibrating them using the following procedure.

+First, the likelihood is evaluated using simulated Monte Carlo samples of Higgs and $Z^0$ boson events.
+Next, the distribution and variance of the normalized residual (pull) are computed: